Blendify/blender-manual/trunk/blender_docs/manual/addons/add_curve/sapling.rst

 This sub menu contains the settings to add an armature to your tree.

-It's not reccommended to use this function on highly complex trees as it may take time to compute.
+It's not recommended to use this function on highly complex trees as it may take time to compute.

 #.
 Turn of leaves and prune if you have them on.
 #.
 Press the *Use Armature* checkbox to add the armature to the tree.